hotkeysoft/emulators/README.md

     - Partial command set (read/write, no format or more obscure commands)
   - Hard drive emulation
     - Two image size supported (20M/33M)
+      - Recommend that two images are always loaded, otherwise boot takes ages while looking for second drive... (see if this can be fixed)
+      - If not using hard disks, disable controller in config file for faster boot
     - Partial command set (read/write, no format or more obscure commands)
   - IBM PC/XT (5160)
     - Loads original BIOS ROM (passes POST except 301 error)